Enjoy your new Apple products while they last.

 Collar rot is a particularly bad apple tree problem.
 Initially, it will cause stunted or delayed growth and blossoming, yellowing leaves and leaf drop.
 Eventually a canker (dying area) will appear at the base of the tree, girdling and killing the tree.

-Though Apple has amassed billions of dollars and become one of the world’s largest companies, investors in AAPL are not sweet on future prospects.
-Apple products as a whole lack the effervescence of Steve Jobs.
+Though Apple has amassed billions of dollars and has become one of the world’s largest companies, investors in AAPL are not sweet on future prospects.
+Apple products as a whole lack the effervescence apparent during the Steve Jobs era.
 Loyalists maintain hope but the company is overdue for innovation.
 It is rumored to be working on either autonomous vehicles or technology that will assist with such.
 The CEO has also hinted at research into augmented reality solutions.

 |Designed by Apple in California - 20 years of Apple design|